-The Truancy Program is a collaborative effort between the St. Joseph County Probate Court/45th Circuit Court - Family Division, the 3B District Court, St. Joseph County Prosecuting Attorney's Office, Community Mental Health of St. Joseph County and St. Joseph County Public Schools.
-The program addresses truancy with a continuum of interventions starting with a parent letter and parent meetings with the school, a mental health screening by the Youth Intervention Specialist, a meeting with the Court Services Coordinator and, as a last resort, Court intervention.
+The Truancy Program is a collaborative effort between the St. Joseph County Probate Court/45th Circuit Court - Family Division, the 3B District Court, St. Joseph County Prosecuting Attorney's Office, Community Mental Health of St. Joseph County (Pivotal) and St. Joseph County Public Schools.
+The program addresses truancy with a continuum of interventions starting with a parent letter and parent meetings with the school, a mental health screening by the Youth Intervention Specialist, and potential Court hearing.